Flowers of the Eastern Cape: no 2 - Aloes

 When winter comes the Aloes flower.

 The family Aloe contains about 500 species and is native to Africa.
 Several species are commonly found in the Eastern Cape including the African Aloe and the Cape Aloe.
-It is a flowering succulent that stores water in its leaves and so can withstand drought and survive in arid areas.
+This family of plant are flowering succulent.
+They are perfectly designed to live in dry regions like some areas of the Eastern Cape.
+The aloe stores water in its leaves and so can withstand drought and survive in these arid areas.

 The Aloe produces flowers in the late winter and can provide a beautiful display of red against the rather bleak background of a winter landscape.
 It is a popular plant in gardens in this area and a rocky feature with a variety of aloes makes an interesting display.
 If a water feature is included it provides an attractive area for several bird species.
 Farmers use Aloes as a wind breaks and in urban parks they provide a hardy but attractive addition to the gardens.